TheNikhilChauhan/JavaScript_Basics_and_codes/README.md

 # JavaScript_Basics_and_codes

-This repo contains the basics of JS with codes and small notes which I'll be using on my blog.
+<h2>This repo contains the basics of JS with codes and small notes which I'll be using on my blog.</h2><br>
-Here is the link to my blog on JavaScript part 1 : https://hashnode.com/post/cllurrf53002609l3g7iyhzfq
+<p>Here is the link to my blog on JavaScript part 1:</p><a href= "https://hashnode.com/post/cllurrf53002609l3g7iyhzfq" />